 Get in touch with Cordis Solutions to learn more about how these offerings have impacted the working day of buyers right across the globe.

 “[…] It’s a small tool that will positively affect all our buyers every day and allow us to focus on the right things.” – Key project member at BAE, Europe’s leading airplane engineering companies.

-Cordis Solutions is presenting a series of webinars you can join to learn more about how these offerings can optimize your organization’s use of your chosen ERP:
+Cordis Solutions is presenting several webinars that you can join to learn more about how these offerings can optimize your organization’s use of your chosen ERP:

 - Master Data and Approval Made Simple, 27 September 2018: How Cordis can help you to amend and add to SAP’s core Master Data in a trouble-free, safe manner, and approve expenses and requests from your mobile.

 - Innovate like 1&1, Britvic or Nvidia and use Excel to work in SAP, 17th October 2018.
 How to be agile while posting most of your general ledger, accounts payable and accounts receivable journals into the SAP ERP systems.